Cook, Learn, and Share to Fight Hunger.

 • Texture: Smooth skin with a juicy, sometimes crunchy, interior.

 • Culinary Uses: Primarily used for winemaking, but table grapes are delicious fresh, in salads, or as a garnish for savory dishes.
-Can also be used to make jams, jellies, and vinegar.
+They can also be used to make jams, jellies, and vinegar.

 • Nutrition: Good source of vitamins, minerals, and antioxidants.